-Members of the public may attend the meeting in person; however there will be limited seating capacity.
-Consistent with CDC guidelines, attendees will be encouraged to sit at least 6 feet apart and wear face coverings that cover their nose and mouth.
+Members of the public may attend the meeting in person, however, seating capacity will be restricted to 50% occupancy.
+Consistent with CDC guidelines, attendees are encouraged to sit at least 6 feet apart.
+Council encourages citizens to wear face covering